lxmfy/news-bot/README.md

 # news-bot

+A LXMFy News Bot for the Reticulum Network.
 Get your daily RSS full-text feeds.

 ## Installation